samuelroland/PickThem/README.md

     along with this program.
 If not, see <https://www.gnu.org/licenses/>.
 -->
 # PickThem
 ### Random members picker, to define the people responsible for things to do in a collective, over a given period and activities.
 Built with Tailwindcss and VueJS.
+The texts are written in French...

 Français: `Choix aléatoire de membres, pour définir les responsables des choses à faire dans un collectif, sur une période et des activités données.`